Lore Harp McGovern

-Harp McGovern was born in Poland under German occupation and moved to the United States following high school.
-She has founded or run companies in diverse fields including health care, educational publishing and high-tech, and is an investor in numerous start-up companies in Silicon Valley.
+Harp McGovern was born in Poland under German occupation and moved to the United States after high school.
+She has founded or run companies in diverse fields including health care, educational publishing, and high-tech, and is an investor in numerous start-up companies in Silicon Valley.

 Early life, education and immigration

 Lore Lange-Hegermann was born in German-occupied Poland on March 3, 1944.
 She grew up in Bottrop, West Germany, in a partially bombed-out building with her parents and grandparents.
 Her grandfather was businessman and Weimar Republic politician Hermann Lange-Hegermann.
-She attended a Catholic boarding school, learning English, French and Latin, and graduated from a German high school.
+She attended a Catholic boarding school, learning English, French, and Latin, and graduated from a German high school.

 At 19, she travelled to the United States and lived with a family in Santa Cruz, California, as part of an exchange.
-She hitchhiked to Mexico with a friend and decided to stay in the United States against her parents' wishes.
-Her visa ran out and she worked as a babysitter and took odd jobs.
-She married Bob Harp, moved to Pasadena, and had two daughters.
-She attended California State University, Los Angeles, earning a bachelor's degree in anthropology.
-She later earned her MBA from Pepperdine University in 1979.
+After hitchhiking to Mexico with a friend, she decided to stay in the United States against her parents' wishes.
+When her visa expired, she worked as a babysitter and took odd jobs.
+She later married Bob Harp, moved to Pasadena, and had two daughters.
+Harp attended California State University, Los Angeles, where she earned a bachelor's degree in anthropology, and later received an MBA from Pepperdine University in 1979.